s1gdel/s1gdel/README.md

 <h1 align="center">Hi 👋 I'm Subham Sigdel</h1>

 # 💫 About Me:
-I am a third-year computer science student at the University of Texas At Dallas , passionate about coding, building fullstack applications, and quantitative finance.
+I am a fourth-year Computer Science student at the University of Texas at Dallas, graduating in December 2026, and an incoming M.S. in Computer Science student at Georgia Tech for Spring 2027.
+I'm passionate about software engineering, building full-stack applications, and quantitative finance.

 ## 🚀 What I'm Up To